comegrant/dbt_docs_test/projects/data-model/transform/models/silver/mloutputs/_mloutputs__docs.md

 {% docs column__taste_preference_compliancy_code %}

-The degree to which the preselector was able to produce a set of meals that complied with the taste preferences selected by the customer
+The degree to which the preselector was able to produce a mealkit or dish (depending on the aggregation) that complied with the taste preferences selected by the customer

 - 3: all taste preferences are upheld
 - 2: allergy taste preferences are upheld, but we have broken some non-allergy taste preferences for at least one meal e.g. pork when they selected pork as a taste preference